litmuschaos/v1-litmus-docs/docs/disk-fill.md

 ### Watch Chaos progress

-- View pod restart count by setting up a watch on the pods in the application namespace
+- View the status of the pods as they are subjected to disk stress.

   `watch -n 1 kubectl get pods -n <application-namespace>`

+- Monitor the capacity filled up on the host filesystem

+  `watch -n 1 du -kh /var/lib/docker/containers/<container-id>`

 ### Check Chaos Experiment Result